 3. Change Requests

-3.7 Major Amendments refer to any bigger and more complicated changes.
-This means revisions such as considerable changing of layouts (moving pictures, texts and images around), changing the order of copy or pages, adding large volumes of copy or significant amounts of copy enough to impact upon the layout, adjusting typography or making changes to illustrations.
+3.8 Major Amendments refer to any bigger and more complicated changes.
+This means revisions such as, but not limited to, considerable changing of layouts (moving pictures, texts and other imagery around), changing the order of copy or pages, adding or removing large volumes of copy or significant amounts of copy enough to impact upon the layout, adjusting typography, making changes to illustrations that significantly alter the illustration such as changing line thickness or style, multiple changes to photography or videography that constitute a re-edit or dramatic colour, contrast or style changes.

-3.8 Minor Amendments refers to any smaller and less complicated changes.
-This can mean revisions such as changing short phrases of text, substituting one picture for another without changing the layout, colour tweaks.
+3.9 Minor Amendments refers to any smaller and less complicated changes.
+This can mean revisions such as changing short phrases of text, substituting one picture for another without changing the layout, colour tweaks, small changes to contrast or hue.

 4.1 Each party acknowledges that in connection with an agreed Project it may receive certain confidential or proprietary technical and business information and materials of the other party, including without limitation “Confidential Information”.